Rufiji River Camp

 Rooms

 Eleven of the 14 tents are spread out along the riverbank on a platform, with the communal lounge, bar and eating area in the middle.
 Contemporary in decor, they have wooden floors, thatched roofs, walled ensuite bathrooms and voile netting draped over beds.
-The kitsch animal-print cushions are a great touch, as are the hand-carved writing desks and there are shelves to store your kit.
+The kitsch fern-print cushions are a great touch, as are the lamps made from tree trunks and there are shelves to store your kit.
 Electricity is provided by a solar powered generator, and is only switched on in the evenings.
-This is means that showers are warm (rather than hot), and we found water pressure to be an issue.
+This means that showers are warm (rather than hot), and we found water pressure to be an issue.
 All tents can be set up as singles, doubles or triples.

 Outside, each tent has a private veranda with a mikuti thatch roof, table and chairs; guests can sit here and watch the animals in the Rufiji below.
 At dusk, a lantern is placed on the table to help light the tents; this is removed once guests are asleep.